 Casework evidence has often been exposed to adverse environmental conditions, e.g., UV light, humidity, or microbial growth.
-Human DNA extracted from those samples therefore may show varying degrees of degradation.
+Human DNA extracted from those samples may show varying degrees of degradation.

 Artificially degraded male genomic DNA was used for validation.
-DNA was sheared using adaptive focused acoustics (Covaris system, Covaris Inc., Woburn, MA, USA) to average fragment lengths of 500 bp, 300 bp, or 150 bp according to the manufacturer's instructions.
-Fragment lengths were verified on an agarose gel and 500 pg DNA was used as template for amplification (all samples in duplicate) (Figure 15A).
+DNA was sheared using adaptive focused acoustics (Covaris system, Covaris Inc., Woburn, MA, USA) to average fragment lengths of 500 bp, 300 bp, or 150 bp.
+Fragment lengths were verified on an agarose gel and 500 pg DNA was used as template for amplification (all samples in duplicate; Figure 16A).
 Full profiles were obtained with DNA of 300 bp and 500 bp average length.
 As expected, loci with larger amplicon sizes become affected as DNA degradation progresses.
-At an average fragment length of 150 bp, 104 out of 132 expected peaks (79%) were detected using a threshold of 50 RFU (Figure 15B).
+At an average fragment length of 150 bp, 45 out of 56 expected PCR products were detected using a threshold of 50 RFU (Figure 16B).
 Increased amounts of template (up to 2 ng), can be used to improve results for heavily degraded DNA.

-Figure 15.
+Figure 16.
 Degraded DNA.
 Male DNA was sheared to the defined average fragment length indicated.
 Agarose gel analysis of degraded DNA.
 M: DNA size standard markers, C: Untreated DNA.
 500, 300, 150: average fragment lengths in base pairs.
 STR analysis of untreated control and degraded DNA samples.
 500 pg template DNA was used.
-Full profiles were obtained down to 300 bp average fragment length.
+Full profiles were obtained down to an average fragment length of 300 bp.